 The role of the gut microbiome

-The microbiota in the human gut colonize all available niches and thereby protect the host by competing for the space with potentially pathogenic microorganisms.
+The microbiota in the human gut colonizes all available niches and thereby protects the host by competing for the space with potentially pathogenic microorganisms.
 A balanced community is important for keeping pathogens at bay, which is a key hypothesis as to why fecal transplantations are so effective at treating infections with Clostridium difficile.
 Beyond the space-occupying defense mechanism, the microbiome helps to defend the host by contributing to the education of the immune system.
 The intestine is rich in immune cells and these cells actively interact with the microorganisms to promote immune tolerance.
-A lack of beneficial bacteria or dysbiosis is thought to promote inflammation by imposing changes to the composition of microbial components that inter the body, by damaging the intestinal epithelial causing a leaky gut.
-Bacterial components such as lipopolysaccharide (LPS) can leave the intestine and increased levels or changes to the types of LPS that the immune system encounter can cause local and systemic inflammation.
+A lack of beneficial bacteria or dysbiosis is thought to promote inflammation by imposing changes to the composition of microbial components that enter the body, by damaging the intestinal epithelial causing a leaky gut.
+Bacterial components such as lipopolysaccharide (LPS) can leave the intestine and increased levels or changes to the types of LPS that the immune system encounters can cause local and systemic inflammation.

 References and suggested readings

 - Valdes et al., (2018).
 Role of the gut microbiota in nutrition and health.
 Doi: https://doi.org/10.1136/bmj.k2179